Table of Contents

 All the issues and relevant fixes mentioned above in the ‘Issues with the Closing Water System’ apply to the opening water system.

-All the factors mentioned above in the ‘Closing Water Flow-Rate’ section apply to the bowl opening issues.
+All the abovementioned factors in the ‘Closing Water Flow-Rate’ section apply to the bowl opening issues.

 The opening water pressure is essential for the bowl to open.
 Depending on the centrifuge, maintaining the correct opening water pressure is the key to the bowl opening mechanism.